OpenSextant/Xponents/doc/README_Basics.md

 Xponents Basics
 ===============
+TODO:  fold this detail into main documentation and/or javadoc.

 # Purpose #
 Basics library provides some key object types used throughout Xponents.
 As well, some commonly used utility classes are